15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Major cities: Charlotte ($5,891) and Raleigh ($5,716)

-The $5,853 price difference between locations demonstrates why researching specific communities matters more than state averages.
-Memory care services add approximately $950 monthly to standard rates.
+The $5,853 price gap between locations shows why researching specific communities matters more than state averages.
+Memory care adds approximately $950 monthly.

 North Carolina Medicaid and financial aid